Letters of Athol Cluny McPherson, April - August 1915 - Part 10

 I was sorry he was wounded, as Ive seen him nearly every day since we came into

 the trenches.
-Please remember me to all Horsham friends , also Mr & Mrs Millar
+Please remember me to all Horsham friends, also Mr & Mrs Millar

-in a few days Im sending are army [[?]]
-Its [[?]] by this mail I'll try & write
+in a few days.
+Im sending an army PC to Flo by this mail.
+I'll try & write

 to her soon.
-This paper is done so must close with heaps of love to
+This paper is done so must close With heaps of love to

 Athol